WilliamDanielQuinones/EVA_Microservice/README.md

 #### Terraform

 This is the easiest and recommended way to setup the infrastructure for your microservice.
-If you choose not to use Terraform, you will have to configure everything on AWS manually. , you can skip most of this section, but just make sure you save your credentials to `terraform.tfvars`.
+If you choose not to use Terraform, you will have to configure everything on AWS manually, but you can skip most of this section; Just make sure you save your credentials to `terraform.tfvars`.

 To setup the microservice, clone the repo and navigate to the `terraform` folder.
 You will need to copy the `terraform.tfvars.example` file and name it `terraform.tfvars` and then add your credentials and Tesla client info to it.
 This is what terraform will use to create the proper SSM parameters for your microservice instance.
 If ever need to update your credentials, you can do so in this file and terraform will update them in SSM for you after a plan/apply.